Marcelara/PSF_Anunna/Pipeline_for_Anunna.md

 ## Access to Anunna

-Before going too technical, if you need to use Anunna from WUR you first need to ask for access as there are costs involved with using it.
-To do this you'll need to send an email to a staff member from Anunna stating that:
+Before going too technical, if you need to use Anunna from WUR, you first need to ask for access as there are costs involved with using it.
+To do this, you'll need to send an email to a staff member from Anunna stating that:

 1.  you have permission from your manager/supervisor
 2.  your WUR user account and,